The new trend to sell online: e-commerce live streaming

 Action – Host, Moderator & Script; don’t get too carried away and plan for each word you are going to say.
 Instead, build a framework of speaking points before you go live so that you can follow a structure, but make it natural.
 Note that the host can both be an external individual with influence, a brand ambassador, or someone from in-house presenting your product and brand.

-What is e-commerce live streaming?
+A definition: What is e-commerce live streaming?

 Live streaming commerce is described as part infomercial, part show.
 It’s like bringing the old-school TV shopping channels to the digital sphere, intertwining streaming video, social media and celebrities or influencers.
 Shoppers can browse products and make purchases without having to leave the broadcast.